gautam-kushwah/BigYellowTaxi/index.md

 # About the Data

-The data was obtained from Chicago Data portal, the link to the data could be found [here](https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f)
+The trip data was obtained from Chicago Data portal, the link to the data could be found [here](https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f)

+The map data was also taken from the Chicago Data portal and tge link could be found [here](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6)

 This list shows daily totals of ridership, by station entry, for each 'L' station dating back to 2001.
 Dataset shows entries at all turnstiles, combined, for each station.